Are your emails and attachments safe from prying eyes?

 “Email has an enormous attack surface,” Zimmermann said.
 “You’ve not only got cryptographic issues but you’ve got things like spam and phishing and loading images from a server somewhere that might have things embedded inside.”

-On a positive note, however, there are many options for securing and hardening your browser – see the secure browser and Firefox privacy guides.
-Furthermore, most secure email providers offer protection against these attack vectors by blocking email images by default while also utilizing virus filters.
+On a positive note, there are many options for securing your browser – see the secure browser and Firefox privacy guides.
+Furthermore, most secure email providers offer protection against these attack vectors by blocking email images by default and utilizing virus filters.

-Keep in mind, however, that non-browser email clients can also be problematic – potentially revealing unique information about your operating system (user agent) as well as your IP address and location.
+However, you should keep in mind that desktop email clients can also be problematic.
+They can potentially reveal unique information about your operating system, your IP address, and location.

-Regardless of these limitations, using a secure email provider will help keep large tech companies from harvesting your email data for third parties.
+Regardless of these limitations, using a secure email provider will help you keep large tech companies from extracting your email data for third parties.

 Secure email vs secure messaging apps

-Depending on your threat model, you may also want to consider using secure messaging apps, which do not have all of the vulnerabilities discussed above with email.
+Depending on your threat model, you may also want to consider using secure messaging apps, which do not have all of the vulnerabilities discussed above.

-We have tested many different encrypted and secure messaging apps and compiled a list of our favorites.
-Here are a few reviews of some of the best options we’ve tested:
+We have tested many different services and compiled a list of our favorites.
+Here are a few reviews of some of the best apps we’ve tested:

-Encrypted messaging apps generally offer a higher level of security over email, plus they are much easier to use than PGP email encryption.
+Encrypted messaging apps generally offer a higher level of security than email services.
+Plus, they are much easier to use than PGP email encryption.

 Finally, encrypted messaging apps are also convenient for back-and-forth conversations, document sharing, and collaboration with others.
 For more information, check out our roundup guide on the best secure messaging apps.